querkmachine/beeps.website/src/links.md

 [Jago Hazzard](https://www.youtube.com/@JagoHazzard) has a bloke train around London and sardonically tell you things about railway lines and rolling stock.
 He's kinda like one of those car YouTubers but for the London Underground.

-[Junkball](https://www.youtube.com/@JunkBallMedia) makes video essays about stupid things in _Star Trek_ and if that doesn't sell you then I've got nothin'.
+[Junkball](https://www.youtube.com/@JunkBallMedia) makes video essays about stupid things in _Star Trek_ and if that doesn't sell you then there's probably nothing here for you.

 [Linus Boman](https://www.youtube.com/@LinusBoman) makes videos about design and typography, ranging from history lessons to conceptual redesigns.
 Videos don't come often, but they're always exceptionally well produced and presented.